meggibbins/201799539_final_project/README.md

   To achieve this, the following objectives will be met:
 - Follow the data science process (data collection, data cleaning, data exploration, data visualisation)
 - Produce two visualisations aimed at public health professionals, one spatial and one non-spatial

+**Data**

+- Area of greenspace comes from the Land Use by Ward dataset from the Greater London Authority, published in 2023.
+The dataset was accessed via Urban Big Data Centre.

+- Mental health data comes from the 'Prevalence of Common Mental Health Problems, Borough' dataset published in 2023 by the Greater London Authority.
+The dataset was accessed via Urban Big Data Centre.

+- London boroughs shapefile came from Greater London Authority's Statistical GIS Boundary Files for London dataset.